When and Where Do Hurricanes Likely Occur?

 Cold Temps bring the risk of freezing water in your pipes.

-Now that winter is finally here, there’s bursting pipes everywhere!
+Now that winter is here, there’s bursting pipes everywhere!

 Add extra insulation

-Pipes that are located in the basement or attic may not be adequately protected from freezing temperatures.
+Pipes located in the basement or attic need protection from freezing temperatures.
 Adding extra insulation, such as fiberglass or foam rubber, can be a solution for exposed pipe in these areas.

 Caulk holes and cracks

-All holes and cracks near pipes should be sealed to keep out cold air and keep warm air inside.
-This should be done both on the inside and the outside of the building.
+All holes and cracks near pipes should remain sealed to keep cold air and keep warm air inside.
+This can be checked on the inside and the outside of the building.

 Drip your faucets

-Opening the faucet can relieve pressure in the pipe that is created from the frozen water, keeping the pressure from building up and therefore reducing the chances that the pipe bursts and you have a flooding situation.
+Opening the faucet can relieve pressure in the pipe.
+This keeps the pressure from building up and therefore reducing the chances that the pipe bursts and you have a flooding situation.

 Open cabinet doors

-Warm air will more readily circulate around pipes if cabinet doors are kept open.
-If the air around the pipe is kept warm, the chances of water freezing within the line will be reduced.
+Warm air is circulate around pipes if cabinet doors are kept open.
+If the air around the pipe is kept warm, the chances of water freezing within the line decreases.

 Make sure the heat is up